Correlated interlayer quantum Hall state in large-angle twisted trilayer graphene

-In conclusion, we have investigated the quantum Hall states of ATTG and identified correlated interlayer quantum Hall phases that are not accessible in conventional bilayer and trilayer systems.
-The middle layer responds primarily to carrier density while the outer layers are strongly influenced by both density and displacement field, producing a landscape of filling factor combinations unique to this geometry.
+In conclusion, we have investigated the quantum Hall states of large-angle TTG and identified correlated interlayer quantum Hall phases that are not accessible in conventional bilayer and trilayer systems.
+The middle layer responds primarily to carrier density while the outer layers are strongly influenced by both density and displacement field, producing a landscape of filling-factor combinations characteristic of this trilayer geometry.
 At $\nu_{\rm tot}=0$, a reduction in resistance appears.
-Comparison with Hartree–Fock calculations establishes that these low-resistance states arise from spin-resolved helical edge modes, closely analogous to those in a quantum spin Hall insulator.
-Unlike the bilayer case, here all three graphene layers participate, enabling configurations such as $(\pm2,0,\mp2)$ and $(0,\pm2,\mp2)$, which reveal how interlayer separation governs the strength of backscattering.
-This demonstrates that alternating trilayers provide a broader and more tunable platform for exploring spin-polarized edge conduction than bilayer systems.
+Comparison with Hartree–Fock calculations indicates that these low-resistance states arise from spin-resolved helical-like edge configurations in the quantum Hall regime, rather than from a fully quantized quantum spin Hall state.
+In contrast to the bilayer case, all three graphene layers participate, enabling configurations such as $(\pm2,0,\mp2)$ and $(0,\pm2,\mp2)$, which illustrate how interlayer separation influences the extent of backscattering.
+This shows that large-angle TTG offers a controllable setting for examining spin-polarized edge transport in a multilayer environment.

-A further characteristic of this system is the emergence of an interlayer excitonic quantum Hall state at $\nu_{\rm tot}=-1$.
-In this regime the top sheet forms a conventional integer quantum Hall state at $\nu_{\rm top}=-2$, while the middle and bottom sheets are simultaneously half filled, creating conditions for exciton condensation across adjacent layers.
-The resulting suppression of $R_{xx}$ mirrors excitonic states reported previously in twisted bilayer and double bilayer graphene, but here it coexists with a fully filled outer layer, providing a new trilayer realization of a bilayer hallmark.
-The field dependence of this feature confirms its interaction-driven origin.
-In summary, ATTG combines conventional quantum Hall features with emergent interlayer correlated phases, highlighting correlated interlayer quantum Hall phases unique to trilayer geometries with tunable layer asymmetry.
+A further characteristic of this system is the emergence of an interlayer excitonic phase at $\nu_{\rm tot}=-1$.
+In this regime the top sheet forms a conventional integer quantum Hall state at $\nu_{\rm top}=-2$, while the middle and bottom sheets are simultaneously half filled, creating conditions for excitonic coherence across adjacent layers.
+The resulting suppression of $R_{xx}$ resembles excitonic behavior reported previously in twisted bilayer and double bilayer graphene, but here it coexists with a fully filled outer layer, providing a trilayer realization of this phenomenon.
+The magnetic-field dependence of the feature is consistent with an interaction-driven origin.
+In summary, large-angle TTG combines conventional quantum Hall features with interlayer correlated phases, illustrating how trilayer systems with tunable layer asymmetry can host spin-resolved edge transport and excitonic order.